chanzuckerberg/czi-oss-training/README.md

 This training is created for three types of people (personas) who interact with open source projects: code contributors, code-adjacent contributors, and managers who support the first two groups.

-You can read the material chapter-wise for thorough understanding.
+You can read the material chapter-wise for a thorough understanding.
 However, certain chapters are more relevant and valuable for particular personas, and this persona is indicated at the top of each chapter.

 The following sections outline the role each persona plays in the open source project.